stothard-group/snp_conversion/README.GenotypeConcordance.md

  concordance analysis.
-While the program will do this for you with any type of allowed input, **it is strongly recommended that you perform this conversion separately prior to running genotype_concordance.py, by using the convert_file utility within the SNP_conversion.py program.** This is because conversion can be a memory- and time-intensive process, and if the concordance analysis is stopped for any reason, conversion will need to be redone.
+While the program will do this for you with any type of allowed input, **it is strongly recommended that you perform this conversion separately prior to running genotype_concordance.py, by using the convert_file utility within the snp_conversion program.** This is because conversion can be a memory- and time-intensive process, and if the concordance analysis is stopped for any reason, conversion will need to be redone.